baottdang/semantic-doc-search-engine/README.md

 - Choose the path to your database and click add, the process will run automatically in the background, to ensure maximum performance, close other apps before this process . **Note that** only databases **big enough** can be indexed, and that includes ones with **at least 400 files of images or pdfs**.
 ### Query
 - Upon query, the user may browse to the path of the query file of their choosing, **Or** click on the screenshot button and select the part of the screen they want to query.
-Both of which will lead to the query showing up on the right panel of the main window.
+Both of which will lead to the query showing up on the left panel of the main window.

 - Then choose the database the search will be performed in.